 Thanks to the generous donations of our Discipleship Team and our Support Team, this study is available for free to anyone who wishes to participate.
 Don’t forget to invite friends!
 Bible study is always more fun with friends.

-You will receive a welcome letter within the hour & the first devotional will arrive in your inbox on July 6, 2020.There has never been a better time to steep your soul in the sacred songs of the past.
+You will receive a welcome letter within the hour & the first devotional will arrive in your inbox tomorrow morning.There has never been a better time to steep your soul in the sacred songs of the past.
 Join us for this free 6-week Bible study inspired by beloved hymns.